 ABOUT

-At the age of 38, Tom Bogaert gave up his legal career to settle in New York as an artist.
-He had a first solo exhibition in 2008 at ‘Jack the Pelican Presents’ gallery in New York and moved to Amman, Jordan soon thereafter.
-Tom Bogaert currently lives and works in Budapest, Hungary.
+At the age of 38, Tom Bogaert gave up his legal career for the UN and Amnesty International to settle in New York as an artist.
+He had a first solo exhibition in 2008 at ‘Jack the Pelican Presents’ gallery in New York City, where he presented This is Rwanda, a project examining responses to genocide that extend beyond the rational frameworks of official state and multilateral institutions.

 Curriculum Vitae